Easy Olive Oil Sourdough Bread

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 You can read my full disclosure.

-- Active Sourdough Starter: If you don’t have one yet, I encourage you to check out my super simple method to make your own starter from scratch.
+- Active Sourdough Starter: If you don’t have a starter yet, I encourage you to check out my super simple method to make your own starter from scratch.

-- Olive Oil: I love using high-quality extra virgin cooking olive oil for my sourdough bread.
+- Olive Oil: I recommend using high-quality extra virgin cooking olive oil.

-This easy sourdough bread recipe is pretty flexible or the perfect launching pad for additional ingredients:
+This olive oil bread recipe is pretty adaptable, making it the perfect launching pad for additional ingredients.

 - Olives: You might like to add some chopped green olives or Kalamata olives for a nice savory bread.